jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     * It is isolated from moving data from RAM to the instruction register, and can therefore happen at the same time

+* Ultimately, this fetch cycle is the first part of any instruction

+    * All instructions must be fetched from RAM and put into the instruction register for processing

 .. figure:: instruction_register.png
     :width: 500 px
     :align: center